anerv/cycling_data_quality/README.md

 #### **Bidirectional**

 Due to the different ways of mapping geometries described above, datasets of the same area will have vastly different lengths if you do not consider that the blue line on the illustration above is bidirectional, while the red lines are not.
-To enable more accuracte comparisons of length differences, the data must either contain a column *'bidirectional'* with values either True or False, indicating whether each features allows for bicycle in both directions or not.
+To enable more accurate comparisons of length differences, the data must either contain a column *'bidirectional'* with values either True or False, indicating whether each features allows for bicycle in both directions or not.
-If all features in the reference dataset have the same value, you can simply set `bidirectional` as either *True* or *False* in the config.yml.
+If all features in the reference dataset have the same value, you can simply set `bidirectional` as either *True* or *False* in the `config.yml`.

 <div style='text-align: center;'><img src='images/bidirectional_illustration.png' width=500/></div>